 - ABOUT US

-Swiftships works directly with the end client to establish requirements.
-After evaluating, Swiftships submits requirements to the U.S. State Department to obtain the required licenses..
-The Bureau of Political Military Affairs’ Directorate of Defense Trade Controls (DDTC) allows industry (Swiftships) to sell weapons and other defense articles, defense services, and military training to its foreign clients is the entity administering the DCS program.
+Swiftships institutes its direct commercial sales (DCS) by working directly with the end client to establish requirements.
+Upon evaluation of these requirements, Swiftships submits them to the U.S. State Department in order to obtain the required licenses.
+The Bureau of Political Military Affairs’ Directorate of Defense Trade Controls (DDTC) then allows industry (Swiftships) sales of weapons and other defense articles, defense services, and military training to its foreign clients.

 Our experienced staff is familiar with and adheres to the rules and regulations listed below to ensure our client’s success: